MotorDynamicsLab/LDOVoron2/STLs/README.md

 ## Z Belt Cover A LED
 This is a remix of the original Z Belt Cover but leaves a small opening for the LED cable to pass through.

+## CW2 Offset Chain Anchor
+This is the same part as the official chain anchor with an additional M3 insert hole that offsets the end of the X cable chain slightly.
+Moving the left two holes may result in better clearance when using the cable chain provided in the LDO V2 or Trident kits.